Benefits of psychotherapy page updated 06-19-2019. By Lucrezia Mangione, MA, LPC, LCPC, NCC, BC-TMH, DCEP.

 In this way, the collaboration between a counselor and client is about building therapeutic relationship skills that are supportive and beneficial.

 During the process, learning happens.
-You learn about yourself and also the counselor will likely offer information to educate you about your situation.
+You learn about yourself.
+Also, the counselor learns about you and your situation.
+As appropriate, the licensed professional counselor will offer information to educate you about your unique situation.
 Your counselor may help you hone existing skills or share new ones for you to explore.
-Your counselor may provide you with new data about something that concerns you or offer additional info about it.
+Your counselor may provide you with new data about something that concerns you.
 All in all, teaching, learning and honing skills are a part of counseling.

 Sometimes we may realize we don’t know why we behave the way we do.
 Understanding the underlying causes of our thoughts and behaviors involves going deep into our psyches.
 Holistic psychotherapy and holistic counseling safely and gently helps a client go deep within themselves, to reflect on our “unconscious motivations and historical explanations for your current patterns" as Dr. Marla B. Cohen shares.

 When you discover patterns of behaviors you were unaware of before, you can work to change them.
-Yes, you can.
-It’s not easy yet it’s extremely rewarding.
+Yes, it's possible.
+And yes, it’s not easy.
+What's also true is that it’s extremely rewarding to change old patterns.

 Working to change patterns of how we act and behave that no longer serve us into proactive healthy behaviors that do serve us is making real change.

 The act of counseling helps us face ourselves and actively work towards our goals.
 No one else is doing it but you.
-Only you can do it.
+Frankly, only you can do it.
 The counselor is a helping professional that helps you to help and heal yourself.

 From self-awareness, you have a choice.
 You can choose to behave in ways that are informed by what you know about yourself.
 Choosing a new path towards improving a behavior and starting a new habit.
 Counseling can help you to be proactive choice maker.